Place-Names: B

 Blackwood

-Blarene, Blarene Hill, Blarene Burn, Blarene Level G. blar eoin ‘plain of the birds’
+G. blar eoin ‘plain of the birds

-Blood Burn, Moss
+2. Blood Moss (Carcow)

 BlowearieS. ‘weary of the wind’